-The majority of Lithuanian health care institutions (HCIs) are non-profit-making public HCIs, financed by the NHIF.
+The majority of Lithuanian health care institutions (HCIs) are non-profit-making public HCIs, mostly financed by the funds from CHIF.

-In addition to public health care, the private sector provides mostly outpatient health care services which are paid by the patients themselves (out-of-pocket payments), territorial health insurance funds or private insurers.
+In addition to public health care system, the private sector provides mostly outpatient health care services which are paid by the patients themselves (out-of-pocket payments), territorial health insurance funds or private insurers.
 The private healthcare sector is very limited in providing inpatient care but plays a substantial role in other areas such as primary care, cosmetic surgery, and dental care.

 Based on the main source of financing, 3 types of HCIs may be distinguished:

-- public HCIs (financed mainly from the NHIF and/or State or municipal budget allocations), which provide most of their services free of charge for the patients insured by compulsory national health insurance;
+- public HCIs (financed mainly from the CHIF and/or State or municipal budget allocations), which provide most of their services free of charge for the patients insured by compulsory national health insurance;

 - private HCIs (financed basically from private funds (patients and private insurance)), which provide mainly paid services for the patients;

-- mixed-type HCIs, i.e. private HCIs which conclude agreements with the NHIF in order to provide certain services for the patients insured by compulsory national health insurance free of charge.
+- mixed-type HCIs, i.e., private HCIs which conclude agreements with the NHIF or THIFs in order to provide certain services for the patients insured by compulsory l health insurance free of charge.
 The remaining services are paid.

 12. Are prices of drugs and devices regulated and, if so, how?